 We already have a few clues as to who will survive, at least.
 As he plays a role in Breaking Bad, set six years after the prequel starts, it's essentially confirmed that Jimmy ‘Saul Goodman’ McGill is safe, but there are plenty of characters that are ripe for the chop.
 So let's get to it and break down what we know about the Better Call Saul season 6 release date, cast, and story.
 Be warned, season 5 spoilers follow.

-Better Call Saul season 6 release date: what we know
+Better Call Saul season 6 release date

 Better Call Saul season 6 story: who will survive?